sanduhrs/drupal-moderation/README.txt

 ------------
 Drupal 6.x
 Views
+Flag (optional)

 INSTALLING
 ----------
 1. To install the module copy the 'moderation' folder to your sites/all/modules directory.

-2. Go to admin/build/modules.
-Enable the module.
-Read more about installing modules at http://drupal.org/node/70151
+2. Read more about installing modules at http://drupal.org/node/70151

 CONFIGURING AND USING
 ---------------------
-1. Go to admin/settings/moderation.
-Set nodetypes that you want to be moderated.
+1. Go to admin/build/views.
+Configure the view to suit your needs.
    Click on 'Save configuration' button.

 2. To start moderating CONTENT go to admin/content/node.